More Covid! Super Rugby faces more postponements

 The Blues lost several players, including Beauden Barrett, Nepo Laulala and Sam Nock, prior to their victory against the Highlanders last Friday night.

-On Tuesday, the Blues postponed media interviews as chief executive Andrew Hore confirmed Covid's inevitable further spread through their camp ahead of the headline match with the Crusaders in Christchurch on Saturday.
+On Tuesday, the Blues postponed media interviews as chief executive Andrew Hore confirmed Covid's inevitable further spread through their camp ahead of the headline match with the Crusaders in Christchurch on Saturday night.

 "The Blues can confirm that Covid is further impacting our squad," Hore said in a statement.
 "We are currently working through the full impacts of this situation, including in regards to this week's fixture against the Crusaders.